 Again, the pressure slowly crystallizes everything, giving life to the reflected and shining veins.
 That is why every marble slab is unique.
 The most common colors of marble are white, beige, and gray.
 However, these are certainly not the only colors available.
 Marble has many different shades and varieties, from black to yellow, from red to purple.
 Marble offers endless color possibilities.
 The colors of marble depend on where this natural stone is quarried.

-aspects of marble that we underestimate
+Aspects of marble that we underestimate

-aspects of marble that we underestimate
+Aspects of marble that we underestimate

 Each type of marble is actually unique and specific to the region where it is mined.
 Certain characteristics of this natural stone, which in some cases has unique physical properties, are specific not only to the region but also to the quarry.
 Another most appreciated feature of marble is that it doesn’t retain heat.
 For this reason, it is often preferred for hot regions.
 In fact, the floor made of this material takes a very long time to heat up and does not absorb energy, unlike, for example, wood or concrete.